LinkedInLearning/top-5-things-to-know-in-advanced-sql-4403486/README.md

-# DEPRICIATED-USE NEW REPO…Top 5 Things to Know in Advanced SQL
+# Top 5 Things to Know in Advanced SQL
 This is the repository for the LinkedIn Learning course Top 5 Things to Know in Advanced SQL.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._